nRF24/CircuitPython_nRF24L01/docs/network_docs/network_api.rst

 .. automethod:: circuitpython_nrf24l01.rf24_network.RF24Network.update

     .. important::
-        It is imperitive that this function be called at least once during the application's main loop.
+        It is imperative that this function be called at least once during the application's main loop.
 For applications that perform long operations on each iteration of its main loop, it is encouraged to call this function more than once when possible.